deeksha-dwarak/inf113_hw6challenge/README.md

 ## Codesafe Context
 This repository contains a **proof-of-concept security challenge for the Codesafe platform**.
-The challenge is designed to help learners practice software enginneering concepts by identifying and fixing a real-world vulnerability in Python code! :)
+The challenge is designed to help learners practice software engineering concepts by identifying and fixing a real-world vulnerability in Python code! :)

 ## Narrative (User Story)

-I want to identify and patch an 'eval()' -based injection vulnerability in a legacy service,
+As a student I want to identify and patch an 'eval()' -based injection vulnerability in a legacy service,
 so that I can learn how to securely process untrusted input without breaking existing functionality.

 ## Scenario